enjoyneering/DFPlayer/README.md

 - UART to communicate

 NOTE:
-- if you hear a loud noise, add a 1K resistor in series with DFPlayer TX-pin
+- If you hear a loud noise, add a 1K resistor in series with DFPlayer TX-pin.
-- move the jumper from right to left to automatically switch the amplifier to standby
+- Move the jumper from right to left to automatically switch the amplifier to standby.
-- if the files are in the root, they must contain 4 digits with leading zeros.
+- If the files are in the root, they must contain 4 digits with leading zeros.
 For example: SD_ROOT/0001 - My favorite song.mp3.
 Player sorts the root by the time of writing to the card.
 Do not copy 0003.mp3 and then 0001.mp3 as 0003.mp3 will play first.
+- Folders must contain 2 digits with leading zeros.
+Number of folders 01..99.
+Files inside must contain 3 digits with leading zeros.
+The number of files in each folder is 001..255.
+For example: SD_ROOT/01/001 - My favorite song.mp3.
+Unlike the root, files from folders can be read by the file number.
+- Folder "mp3" and "advert".
+Files inside this folders must contain 4 digits with leading zeros.
+The number of files is 0001..9999 and can be read by file number.
+For example: SD_ROOT/mp3/ 0001 - My favorite song.mp3.
+Files from "advert" are played only if a track is already playing.
+Then the module pauses the current one, plays the file from "advert" and unpauses the main one.

 Supports: